daninsky1/inkbreaker/README.md

-# How to get project
+# How to get the project
 `git clone --recurse-submodules https://github.com/daninsky1/inkbreaker.git`

 # How to build on Windows